sglavoie/sglavoie.github.io-source/content/automation/0004_bash_history_cleaner.md

 ## Bash History Cleaner

-And here is the script in question.
+And here is the script in question \*.
 It comes in two files that need to be in the same directory:

 - One is a Python file that needs to be launched from the terminal with Python 3.
 - The other file, `settings.json`, is a JSON file used to store the settings of the script, which will be detailed below.

+\* <sub>Improvements to the original script can be found on <a href="https://github.com/sglavoie/python-utilities/tree/master/bash_history_cleaner">Github</a> <i class="fab fa-github-alt"></i>.
+To keep this article a bit more readable, the original version is shown.</sub>

 ##### `bash_history_cleaner.py`